fdutenho/playground/d3.js/README.md

 Use `npm install` to download all required node_modules.

 To start the app run `npm start` and open http://localhost:8080 to see the app in your browser

+> As of now loading 'index.html' in your browser will do it as well ;-)